-About Dr. Brian L. Ott, Ph.D.: Brian Ott is the Chair of Texas Tech University’s Department of Communication Studies, where he also teaches classes such as Media, Technology, and Society, Communication and Popular Culture, and Critical Media Studies as a Professor.
-As Chair, Dr. Ott supports faculty in the Department, helps to oversee curricular developments, and handles other administrative responsibilities within the program.
+About Dr. Brian L. Ott, Ph.D.: Brian Ott is the former Chair of Texas Tech University’s Department of Communication Studies, where he taught classes such as Media, Technology, and Society, Communication and Popular Culture, and Critical Media Studies as a Professor.
+As Chair, Dr. Ott supported faculty in the Department, helped to oversee curricular developments, and handled other administrative responsibilities within the program.

 Dr. Ott first became interested in the field of communication through his involvement in speech and debate in both high school and college.
 He earned his BA degree in Communication from George Mason University and his MA and PhD degrees from The Pennsylvania State University.
 His primary research area focuses on emerging communication technologies and their role in social change.
 He is especially interested in how people negotiate the changes wrought by new technologies.